King of Malaysia: Election

 The holder of the office and title of King of Malaysia is formally elected to a five-year term by and from the nine rulers of the Malay states (the nine states of Malaysia that have hereditary royal rulers), who form the Conference of Rulers.
-After a ruler has served his term as king, he may not stand for election until all rulers of the other states have also stood for election to the office and have served their office.
+After a ruler has served his term as king, he may not stand for election until all rulers of the other states have also stood for election to the office and have served their term in the office.

 In the event of a vacancy of the office (by death, abdication, or deposition by a majority vote of the rulers), the Conference of Rulers elects a new office holder as king as if the previous term had expired.
 The new king is elected for a full five-year term by the Conference.
 After his term expires, it holds a new election, in which the incumbent would not be re-elected to the office.

 The position de facto rotates among the nine state rulers.
 The selection of the candidate for the kingship initially followed an order based on the seniority (calculated by length of reign) of each ruler in 1957, at the Federation of Malaya's independence from the United Kingdom.
 The Conference of Rulers, which has the power to disqualify a candidate, has sometimes varied the original seniority order, as noted above.
 Since then, the states have followed a de facto established rotation order.
 Minors are automatically disqualified from nomination and holding the office.

 The Conference of Rulers has met regularly since 1985.
 The four governors (Yang di-Pertua Negeri; the heads of states without hereditary rulers) also attend the Conference, but only rulers are allowed to vote and stand for election for the office of king.